cliffordlab/ICG_OSToolbox/README.md

 <a name="intro"></a>
 ## 1. Introduction
 The impedance cardiogram (ICG) signal is sensitive to artifactual influences of respiration, speaking, motion, and electrode displacement.
 Electrocardiogram  (ECG)  synchronized  ensemble averaging of ICG (conventional  ensemble averaging method) partially mitigates these artifacts but still suffers from intrasubject variability of ICG morphology and event latency.
 An open-source toolbox has been developed to remove noisy beats from the ICG signal for further suppressing artifacts in ensemble-averaged (EA) ICG beats.
-Also, the toolbox will enable other researchers to readily reproduce and improve upon this work.
+The toolbox also contains the "ICG manual annotation application" (ICMAA) to manually / automatically annotate fiducial points on EA ICG beats for further analysis.
+The toolbox will enable other researchers to readily reproduce and improve upon this work.

 <a name="fullinst"></a>